seapanda0/ACE6123-Assignment/README.md

 Use left/right arrow keys to navigate through the menu options, Up/down arrow keys or mouse scroll wheel to navigate through the data list.

+## Features
+ - File validation using regular expressions
+ - Search by flight number, origin and destination
+ - Sort by all attributes
+ - Add entry at the botton of the dataset
+ - Insert entry at a specific line
+ - Delete a specific entry
+ - Update a selected entry
+ - Input validation using regular expressions
+ - Save file

 ## Screenshots

 ![Running][ss-1]